-- i. program development deadlines and reporting: Complete in Year 1 (revise in Year 2 and 3 if changes are made): - describe procedures for identifying priority areas of concern (geographic, audiences, or otherwise) for IDDE program; - describe priority areas of concern, available equipment, staff, funding, etc.;Initiate by end of Year 1; complete by end of Year 2 (revise in Year 3 if changes are made): - describe procedures for identifying and locating illicit discharges (trackdown); - describe procedures for eliminating illicit discharges; - describe procedures for enforcing against illegal discharges; - describe procedures for documenting actions; - describe the program being developed for informing public employees, businesses, and the general public of hazards associated with illegal discharges and improper disposal of waste;Initiate by end of Year 1; complete by end of Year 3: - regulatory mechanism status development and adoption - by end of Year 3certify that regulatory mechanism is equivalent to the State's model IDDE law (if not already completed and submitted with an earlier report);
+- describe procedures for identifying priority areas of concern (geographic, audiences, or otherwise) for IDDE program; - describe priority areas of concern, available equipment, staff, funding, etc.; - Initiate by end of Year 1; complete by end of Year 2 (revise in Year 3 if changes are made):

+- describe procedures for identifying and locating illicit discharges (trackdown); - describe procedures for eliminating illicit discharges; - describe procedures for enforcing against illicit dischargers; - describe procedures for documenting actions; - describe the program being developed for informing public employees, businesses, and the general public of hazards associated with illegal discharges and improper disposal of waste;

+- regulatory mechanism status development and adoption - by end of Year 3 certify that regulatory mechanism is equivalent to the State's model IDDE law (if not already completed and submitted with an earlier report);

-Initiate by end of Year 2; complete by end of Year 3: - number and percent of outfalls mapped; andComplete by Year 3: - outfall map.
+- number and percent of outfalls mapped; and

+Complete by Year 3:

+- outfall map.

-ii. program implementation reporting as set forth in Part VII.A.3(l) above.
+ii. program implementation reporting as set forth in Part VIII.A.3(l) above.

 Commence implementation reporting after three year development period.

 Implementation reporting may begin earlier if implementation begins during development period.